liufuqin0922/brant-ruan.github.io/_posts/2017-07-20-SoftwareSecurity-Notes.md

 ###### Hard Link Attack

 I do not understand that case.
-On RedHat 7 I fail to creat a hard link to the file to which I am inaccessible.
+On RedHat 7 I fail to create a hard link to the file to which I am inaccessible.

 ##### References